 Most people give this city a quick pass through and bolt.
-I spent four days exploring Tirana, but even as I left I felt compelled to stay.
+I spent four days exploring Tirana’s attractions after tearing myself away from the Albanian Riviera, but even as I left I felt compelled to stay.
 Albania is a place I know I’ll return to time and time again: partly out of love for the country, partly out of curiosity to see how it adapts to modernization.
 Go now, while Tirana is still unique.

 1. Visit a museum/art gallery in a bunker

 I’m not quite sure what BUNK’ART is – and I’m not quite sure it knows, either.
 The first bit of it is historically accurate representations of the bunker as it would have been used during Chief Crazypants Enver Hoxha’s iron grip over Albania.
 The middle part is more museum, demonstrating how such a crazy communist regime was able to take root.
 The last part is, presumably, the “art” part – with inscrutable video installations, disco lights, ghost bicycles, etc. One of the coolest Tirana attractions by far!

 Pro tip: there is free wifi in the bunker, but if you feel tempted to send videos to your pals, be sure to give them more details than just “I’m in an underground bunker in Albania” if you don’t want to get back panicked texts of “is this a hostage situation??”
 Oops, sorry… Context, right?

 2. Shoot things on the city’s highest mountain